How To Convince An Addict To Get Help

 Some family members who see the people they love struggle may have a difficult time in getting them assistance.

 2. Get an addiction expert to talk to the person: Another way to convince the person to get help is to get someone who is an expert on drugs and alcohol and have them do a one-on-one talk with the person who is struggling.
 This person should explain what will happen if they do nothing.
-This may help convince the individual whose having a difficult time to get some guidance.
+This may help convince the individual who’s having a difficult time to get some guidance.

 3. Use the services of a former addict: Get somebody who used to battle addiction to talk to your friend who needs assistance.
 A person who used drugs and alcohol in the past could use their past experiences to try to reason with the person you know.
 He or she might be able to use their insights to convince the individual to seek treatment.

-5. Address the reasons why the individual won’t get help: Once you get the reasons why he or she won’t go to rehab, the next step is to find the ways to address the fears the individual may have.
+6. Address the reasons why the individual won’t get help: Once you get the reasons why he or she won’t go to rehab, the next step is to find the ways to address the fears the individual may have.
 Addressing one’s fears and concerns may convince them to take some action that will get their life back on track.

 Like What You Read?